-(b) Not less than 60 percent of the remainder to units of local government; and agencies.
+(b) Not less than 60 percent of the remainder to units of local government; and

-(c) Up to 40 percent of the remainder to eligible state
+(c) Up to 40 percent of the remainder to eligible state agencies.

-(2) Monies derived from project underruns, project cancellations, reduction in project scope will be made available to the account from which it originally came, i.e., state or local.
+(2) Monies derived from project underruns, project cancellations, reduction in project scope will be made available to the Director to redistribute to state or local projects.